 In the United States, we are required to submit a BLA to obtain FDA approval before marketing omidubicel or any of our product candidates.
 A BLA must include extensive preclinical and clinical data and supporting information to establish the product candidate's safety, purity and potency, or efficacy, for each desired indication.
 The BLA must also include significant information regarding the chemistry, manufacturing and controls for the product.
-In November 2021, we completed a Type B Pre-Biologics License Application, or pre-BLA meeting with the FDA for omidubicel during which the FDA requested that we provide revised analysis of the manufacturing data generated at our wholly-owned commercial manufacturing facility in Kiryat Gat, Israel to demonstrate the comparability to the omidubicel that was produced at the clinical manufacturing sites for the Phase 3 study.
-Although the FDA has agreed that we established analytical comparability between the omidubicel product that is manufactured at our commercial manufacturing facility and the omidubicel product that was manufactured for the Phase 3 trial, there is no guarantee that we will continue to meet the FDA's manufacturing requirements in the future.

-In connection with our BLA submission, the FDA may conduct an inspection of our Kiryat Gat, Israel manufacturing facility to ensure that it can manufacture omidubicel and our other product candidates, if and when approved, in compliance with the applicable regulatory requirements.
-The FDA may also inspect our clinical trial sites to ensure that our studies are properly conducted.
+As part of the review process for our omidubicel BLA, the FDA conducted an inspection of our Kiryat Gat, Israel manufacturing facility to ensure that it can manufacture omidubicel and our other product candidates, if and when approved, in compliance with the applicable regulatory requirements.
+Such inspections resulted in no 483 observations to date.
+The FDA also inspected our clinical trial sites to ensure that our studies were properly conducted.
 Obtaining approval of a BLA is a lengthy, expensive and uncertain process, and approval may not be obtained.
-Upon submission of a BLA, the FDA must make an initial determination that the application is sufficiently complete to accept the submission for filing.
-We cannot be certain that our rolling BLA submission for omidubicel, or any future submissions, will be accepted for filing and review by the FDA, or ultimately be approved.
-If our planned application for omidubicel is not accepted for review or approval, the FDA may require that we conduct additional clinical or preclinical trials, or take other actions before it will reconsider our application.
-If the FDA requires additional studies or data, we would incur increased costs and delays in the marketing approval process, which may require us to expend more resources than we have available.
+Although the FDA has accepted our BLA for filing on a priority review basis, the FDA may require that we conduct additional clinical or preclinical trials, or take other actions before it will approve our application.
+The FDA has moved the target action date for its review of omidubicel from January 30, 2023 to May 1, 2023.
+If the FDA also requires additional studies or data during its review of omidubicel, we will incur increased costs and delays in the marketing approval process, which may require us to expend more resources than we have available.
 In addition, the FDA may not consider any additional information to be complete or sufficient to support approval.